What Do Probation Officer or Correctional Treatment Specialist Do?

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-In 2016, there was an estimated number of 91,300 jobs in the United States for Probation Officer or Correctional Treatment Specialist.
+In the United States, there were 91,300 jobs for Probation Officer or Correctional Treatment Specialist in 2016.
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 5,200 new jobs for Probation Officer or Correctional Treatment Specialist by 2026.
-The BLS estimates 8,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 8,300 job openings in this field each year.

 The states with the most job growth for Probation Officer or Correctional Treatment Specialist are Nevada, Texas, and Arkansas.
 Watch out if you plan on working in Maryland, New Jersey, or Alaska.
 These states have the worst job growth for this type of profession.